guyroutledge/atozcss/_drafts/2016-03-01-the-almighty-sass-ampersand.md

 code and removes the need to override styles that have already been declared.

 ## Outro

-In the next episode we'll be discussing B for BEM and look at another powerful use of the Sass ampersand.
+In the next episode we'll be discussing B for "BEM" and looking at another powerful use of the Sass ampersand.
 Make sure you sign up for the mailing list to be the first to hear about the next release and get weekly CSS news and links delivered straight to your inbox.

 For this episode, a transcript and code snippets can be found at